Ben's Engineering Blog

 Hacker News Clone with Prism & Rust

 Last week I recreated the Hacker News site.
-It is built as a isomorphic site with a Prism compiled frontend and a Rust backend.
-In this post I will illustrate some of the benefits that using Prism compiler has on this site.
+It is built as an isomorphic site with a Prism compiled frontend and a Rust backend.
+In this post, I will illustrate some of the benefits that using Prism compiler has on this site.

 Isomorphic sites with a Rust backend

-However a pure client side site lacks fast start up times.
+However, a pure client-side site lacks fast start-up times.
 Before any content is added to the DOM JavaScript must be downloaded, parsed and executed.
-This relies on the the network speed and speed of the client device.
+This relies on the network speed and speed of the client device.
 There is also the problem that if this process fails then you end up with a white page without any content.
 Another problem is that each request returns the same empty HTML so there are problems with search engine indexing and link metadata previews between different pages if the bots don't evaluate the JS.

-So instead of a server can instead do server side rendering (SSR) to generate the initial page.
-SSR fixes the above problems as there is no reliance of the client runtime for generating content.
+So instead of a server do server-side rendering (SSR) to generate the initial page.
+SSR fixes the above problems as there is no reliance on the client runtime for generating content.
 SSR responses contain relevant non-unique markup so search engine indexers and link metadata bots can work without them running JS.

 This is true for the Hacker News site that renders pages on the server, which is a good architecture as reading posts and comments is more important than interactions.

-Server side rendering a client side code is already being down with in frameworks. react-server/dom has renderToString, and Svelte components have a similar method.
+Server-side rendering client-side code is already being down within frameworks. react-server/dom has renderToString, and Svelte components have a similar method.
 Then there are isomorphic frameworks like Nextjs and sapper which tie this all in together.

 However the above methods require a JavaScript runtime